 - The FIS Rules of Conduct is the ‘highway’ code for skiers, snowboarders and other winter enthusiasts to help everyone stay safe on the slopes.
 It is simple etiquette about moving around on the slopes and respecting everyone else around you.

 Before your holiday

 Staying healthy and well on the slopes will make you enjoy your holiday much more.
-Skiing and snowboarding are demanding sports and a bit of preparation before your holiday will benefit you on the slopes.
+Skiing and snowboarding are demanding sports and a bit of preparation before your holiday will benefit you on the slopes by preventing injury.
 Take a look at Graham Bell’s top 3 tips before you hit the slopes:

 2. Winter sports insurance

 Getting winter sports insurance is a key before you go on a skiing holiday.
 If you are looking to hit the snowpark and do some tricks, make sure your insurance also covers these activities.
 Also check your insurance policy for hidden clauses for off piste skiing for example, ‘only covered for off piste skiing with a guide’.

 Daily advice on the mountain

 Just like being on a sun holiday, you also need to prepare yourself for a day on the mountain.
 Keeping hydrated and out of direct sunlight is also a top priority when on a ski holiday.
 If you are visiting a high altitude resort or are new to skiing, be aware of altitude sickness and take care by drinking lots of water and eating your regular meals.
 Sunburn is a common mistake as people think just because it isn’t hot that you won’t get burnt.
 But UV is actually stronger at altitude so you need to wear high factor sunscreen and top up throughout the day, even when cloudy.

 2. Take it easy